Your company is not just your product

 These are a few of the things which in branding are known as touchpoints.
 In other words, touchpoints are all the points through which a person makes contact with the brand which goes beyond the product or service itself.

-The huge importance of these contact points is that they represent experiences which, positively or negatively, travel directly to the portion of the brain which the client, or future client, will use to remember the brand.
+The huge importance of these contact points is that they represent experiences which, positively or negatively, travel directly to the portion of the brain which the customer, or future customer, will use to remember the brand.
 In this way, they play an important role in the creation of the reputation that this person associates with each brand.

 The combination of these experiences throughout a person’s life is what creates the Brand Image.

-A product is the most representative touchpoint (or experience) a client has with a brand, but the product never occurs before the purchase experience.
+A product is the most representative touchpoint (or experience) a customer has with a brand, but the product never takes place before the purchase experience.

 The key point with touchpoints is when they occur.
 Let’s consider an actual example.
 When buying a motorcycle, possible contacts with touchpoints would be: